Lunatic-Labs/Wind-Tunnel/README.md

 - Python 3.13.0
 - Keysight DAQ970A device
-- Windows, Linux, or macOS operating system
+- Windows 10 or higher

 ## Installation